 A tian is a layered French vegetable dish where veggies are carefully arranged in a casserole dish, and then roasted until tender.

 For this vegan ratatouille tian, we’re using the classic ratatouille veggies, and arranging them gorgeously into a tian.

-Should I Use a Mandolin to Cut the Vegetables?
+Should I Use a Mandoline to Cut the Vegetables?

-Maybe.
-A mandolin is a vegetable slicing tool that will help you cut the vegetables evenly and more quickly.
+A mandoline is a vegetable slicing tool that will help you cut the vegetables evenly and more quickly.
 I own this OXO mandoline.

 Up to one day ahead: Slice the veggies and arrange them in the dish.
 Cover the dish and refrigerate.

 Wait and roast the veggies until about 45 minutes before serving.